There’s a plan for your lil ones whether you’re concerned about safety, cost, or both.

 Very affordable

-And if you prefer your kiddos not have any data but can still call if school lets out early, US Mobile has you covered there too with its Unlimited Talk and Text plan that rings in at $3 a month.
+And if you prefer your kiddos not to have that much data but can still call if school lets out early, US Mobile has you covered there, too, with its 2GB Shared Data Plan, which costs $10 a month.

 Unlimited talk and text